Windos/windos.github.io/_posts/2017-09-01-war-on-passwords.md

 can to encourage our users to use them… but they won't if we force them to sprinkle in numbers and symbols.

 It's a balancing act.
-One I personally see being well worth, when all I'm giving up is counter-productive complexity rules.
+One I personally see being well worth it, when all I'm giving up is counter-productive complexity rules.

 ### My users aren't touch typists, I don't think they'll take to longer passwords